hien-cmd/h3m3-multipurpose-6key-macropad/README.md

 ### Mechanical switches properties
 keyboard.matrix:
-    - pins: this defiens the pins where the mechanical switches are placed, can be changed at line 96
+    - pins: this defines the pins where the mechanical switches are placed, can be changed at line 96
     - value_when_pressed: this is the value when the key is pressed.
 It is determined by the microcontroller's pull up resistor, which registers a constant HIGH/True(3.3V) until the mechanical switch is pressed and join the pin with GND, which pulls it down to Low/False(0V).
 This can be changed(but in most cases don't) at line 97 keyboard.keymap: this defines what is typed when a keystroke is registered, can be changed at line 100